mozilla/glean/docs/user/metrics/index.md

   If a label that isn't part of this set is used at run time, it is converted to the special label `__other__`.

 - **Dynamic labels**: The labels aren't known at build time, so are set at run time.
-  Only the first 16 labels seen by Glean will be tracked.
+  Only the first 16 labels seen by the Glean SDK will be tracked.
 After that, any additional labels are converted to the special label `__other__`.

 ---